×

 Destination Airport: San Jose Juan Santamaria International Airport, Costa Rica (SJO)

-Team members are responsible for covering the cost of their round trip airfare to the San Jose airport and should make plans to arrive before 1:00 pm on the first day of your selected trip.
-Our staff will be available to meet you at the airport between 11:00am and 1:00pm.
-Return travel should be arranged with your flight departing after 2:00 pm on the last day of the selected trip.
-If you have trouble finding flights that fit into this time frame please contact us before booking your tickets to make special arrangements.
+Team members are responsible for covering the cost of their round trip airfare to the San Jose airport and should make plans to arrive before 6:00pm on the first day of your selected trip.
+Return travel can be arranged with your flight departing any time on the last day of the selected trip.

 Passports & Travel Documents